nuclearfriend/nuclearfriend.github.io/resume.md

 * Graphics API - OpenGL

 ## Misc
-* Programmed “The Maitre D” for Ludum Dare, that came first in several categories in the Ludum Dare competition.
+* Often take part in game jams, am a long time participant in the Ludum Dare competition where I participate with friends.
+Programmed for “The Maitre D”, that came first in several categories including Overall.
-* Started making games in ZZT, a game engine created by Epics Tim Sweeney, when I was a wee lad in High School.
+* Started making games in ZZT, a dungeon-crawl/adventure game engine created by Epic's Tim Sweeney, when I was a wee lad in High School.
-* Contributed programming and design to a few Half-Life (and Half-Life 2) mods.
+* Contributed programming and design to several Half-Life (and Half-Life 2) mods.
+Was an active contributor to the HLCoders mailing list, regularly speaking with Valve programmers and offering advice to other developers.
+* Try to stay healthy by going to the gym a few times a week.
+* Favourite game property is Half-Life!

 ## Contact
 **Email** <mailto:contact@joncreates.com>